Mon - Sat 09.00am - 07.00pm Sunday Closed

 What Are Social Skills ?

-Verbal Communication: Using language to express thoughts, needs, and emotions.
+• Verbal Communication: Expressing thoughts, needs, and emotions

-Non-Verbal Cues: Understanding gestures, facial expressions, and body language.
+• Non-Verbal Cues: Reading gestures, facial expressions, and body language

 Why Are Social Skills Important?